Tayoso/find_my_car/README.md

 ## Example Queries

-- "I want a family car that can go long distance and is very durable"
+- "I want a family car that can go long distance and very durable."
-- "Looking for a fuel-efficient car for city driving"
+- "What's the best SUV under $30,000?"
-- "Need a luxury SUV with good mileage"
+- "I need a fuel-efficient car with low mileage"
-- "Want a budget-friendly compact car"
+- "Show me automatic transmission cars with less than 30,000 miles"
+- "What's the newest electric car in the database?"

 ## Project Structure